evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 There is only one roof for this model.
+As an option, you can order this model with large panoramic roof extending from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 <figur>